What is A Theory of Justice?

 - John Rawls developed A Theory of Justice based on the social contract theory.

-- Rawls argued that equal distribution of resources should be the desirable state of nature, as opposed to following utilitarian philosophies.
+- Rawls argued that equal distribution of resources should be the desirable state of nature instead of following utilitarian philosophies.

 - A Theory of Justice holds that every individual has an equal right to basic liberties, and that they should have the right to opportunities and an equal chance as other individuals of similar ability.